Pall Mall, London

 Pall Mall /ˌpæl ˈmæl/ is a street in the St James's area of the City of Westminster, Central London.
 It connects St James's Street to Trafalgar Square and is a section of the regional A4 road.
 The street's name is derived from pall-mall, a ball game played there during the 17th century, which in turn is derived from the Italian pallamaglio, literally "ball-mallet".

 The area was built up during the reign of Charles II with fashionable London residences.
-It is known for high-class shopping in the 18th century until the present, and gentlemen's clubs in the 19th.
-The Reform, Athenaeum and Travellers clubs have survived to the 21st century.
+It has been known for high-class shopping from the 18th century until the present.
+It has been known for gentlemen's clubs since the 19th century; the Reform, Athenaeum and Travellers clubs have survived to the 21st century.
 The War Office was based on Pall Mall during the second half of the 19th century, and the Royal Automobile Club's headquarters have been on the street since 1908.

 Geography

 The street is around 0.4 mi long and runs east in the St James's area, from St James's Street across Waterloo Place, to the Haymarket and continues as Pall Mall East towards Trafalgar Square.
 The street numbers run consecutively from north-side east to west and then continue on the south-side west to east.
 It is nominally part of the A4, a major road running west from Central London, but is not used as a through road.